 51. And he was subject to them.
 It was for our salvation that Christ took upon him this low estates,-that the Lord and head of angels voluntarily became subject to mortal creatures.
 Such was the purpose of God, that Christ should remain, for some time, under a shadow, beating the name of Joseph.
 Though this subjection, on the part of Christ, arose from no necessity which he could not have avoided, yet, as he had taken upon him human nature on the condition of being subject to parents, and had assumed the character both of a man and of a servants,-with respect to the office of Redeemer, this was his lawful condition.
-The more cheerfully, on this account, ought every one to bear the yoke which the Lord has been pleased to lay upon him.
+The more cheerfully, on this account, ought every one to bear the yoke which the Lord has been pleased to lay upon him. ^{f226}

-Mark 1:1.
+^{<410101>} Mark 1:1.
 The beginning of the Gospel.
 Though what we have hitherto taken out of Matthew and Luke is a part of the Gospel, yet it is not without reason that Mark makes the beginning of the Gospel to be the preaching of John the Baptist.
-For the Law and the Prophets then came to an end, (John 1:17.)
-"The Law and the Prophets were until John: since that time the kingdom of God is preached," (Luke 16:16.)
-And with this agrees most fully the quotation which he makes from the Prophet Malachi, (3:1.)
+For the Law and the Prophets then came to an end, (^{<430117>} John 1:17.)
+"The Law and the Prophets were until John: since that time the kingdom of God is preached," (^{<421616>} Luke 16:16.)
+And with this agrees most fully the quotation which he makes from the Prophet Malachi, (^{<390301>}3:1.)
 In order to inflame the minds of his people with a stronger desire of the promised salvation, the Lord had determined to leave them, for a time, without new prophecies.
 We know that the last of the true and lawful prophets was Malachi.

 That the Jews, in the meantime, may not faint with hunger, he exhorts them to continue under the Law of Moses, until the promised redemption appear.
-He mentions the law only, (John 1:17,) because the doctrine of the Prophets was not separate from the law, but was merely an appendage and fuller exposition of it, that the form of government in the Church might depend entirely on the Law.
+He mentions the law only, (^{<430117>}John 1:17,) because the doctrine of the Prophets was not separate from the law, but was merely an appendage and fuller exposition of it, that the form of government in the Church might depend entirely on the Law.
 It is no new or uncommon thing in Scripture, to include the Prophets under the name of the Law: for they were all related to it as their fountain or design.
 The Gospel was not an inferior appendage to the Law, but a new form of instruction, by which the former was set aside.

 Malachi, distinguishing the two conditions of the Church, places the one under the Law, and commences the other with the preaching of John.
-He unquestionably describes the Baptist, when he says, "Behold, I send my messenger," (Malachi 3:1:) for, as we have already said, that passage lays down an express distinction between the Law and the new order and condition of the Church.
-With the same view he had said a little before, (which is quoted by Mark, (9:13;) for the passages are quite similar,) "Behold, I send you Elijah the Prophet, before the coming of the great and dreadful day of the Lord," (Malachi 4:5.)
-Again, beginning of the Gospel.
-But before the Lord came to restore the Church, a forerunner or herald was to come, and announce that he was at hand.
-Hence we infer, that the abrogation of the Law, and the beginning of the Gospel, strictly speaking, took place when John began to preach.
+He unquestionably describes the Baptist, when he says, "Behold, I send my messenger," (^{<390301>} Malachi 3:1:) for, as we have already said, that passage lays down an express distinction between the Law and the new order and condition of the Church.
+With the same view he had said a little before, (which is quoted by Mark, (^{<410913>}9:13;) for the passages are quite similar,) "Behold, I send you Elijah the Prophet, before the coming of the great and dreadful day of the Lord," (^{<390405>} Malachi 4:5.)
+Again,

-"Behold, I send my messenger, and he shall prepare the way before me: and the Lord, whom ye seek, shall suddenly come to his temple," (Malachi 3:1.)
+"Behold, I send my messenger, and he shall prepare the way before me: and the Lord, whom ye seek, shall suddenly come to his temple," (^{<390301>}Malachi 3:1.)